digdir/designsystemet/README.md

 }
 ```

-If you choose to install the font in other ways remember to include the `400, 500 and 600` font weights.
+If you choose to install the font in a different way remember to include the `400, 500 and 600` font weights.

 ### 3. Usage